 - A history of substance abuse or using drugs

-- Genetics also seem to be play a role in mental illnesses, including anxiety, depression and PTSD.
-A family history of mental illness can make some people more likely to develop PTSD than others, especially when combined with other risk factors (7)
+- Genetics also seem to play a role in mental illnesses, including anxiety, depression and PTSD.
+A family history of mental illness can make some people more likely to develop PTSD than others, especially when combined with other risk factors.

 - The most studied type of treatment for PTSD is use of prescription medications, especially antidepressants.
-Most experts believe that medications work best when combined with psychotherapy in order to help the patient to feel more in control of their recovery.
+Most experts believe that medications work best when combined with psychotherapy in order to help patients feel more in control of their recovery.

 - Drugs intended for PTSD are used to help patients deal with feelings of anxiety, sadness, anger, lack of motivation, feeling numb inside, social isolation, etc.

-- Antidepressants for PTSD include several types of SSRIs (selective serotonin reuptake inhibitors) and SNRIs (serotonin-norepinephrine reuptake inhibitors).
+- Antidepressants for PTSD include several types of selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
 These are used to treat depression in general, including in patients who do not have PTSD but suffer from similar symptoms.
 One medication called Prazosin is commonly prescribed for PTSD symptoms tied to anxiety and depression, including physical reactions, nightmares and helplessness.

 - While side effects are always possible when using medications, they can also be life-saving for some patients.
-They can also be an important catalyst towards recovery while also beginning other natural treatments.
+They can also be an important catalyst toward recovery while beginning other natural treatments.
 Medications will not work for every patient.
-There are no guarantees and a wide array of reactions depending on the specific drug.
+There are no guarantees, and there is a wide array of reactions depending on the specific drug.

 Some of the primary goals of therapy for PTSD include:

-- Training a patient to better access their “emotional brain” that has been cut off.
+- Training a patient to better access the “emotional brain” that has been cut off.
 Many with PTSD feel “numb” and cannot tie events to emotions.
-A therapist can help the person open up about how they’re really feeling and form connections.
+A therapist can help patients open up about how they’re really feeling and form connections.

-- Increasing self awareness.
-A therapist can teach a patient skills to understand how trauma changed their thoughts and feelings, in addition to how it impacts their body and health.
+- Increasing self-awareness.
+A therapist can teach patients skills to understand how trauma changed their thoughts and feelings, in addition to how it impacts their bodies and health.

 - Regaining a feeling of having control over one’s own life.

-- And helping to develop coping strategies for dealing with difficult emotions.
+- Helping develop coping strategies for dealing with difficult emotions.

 In addition to common types of talk therapy, several forms of exposure therapy are also used to desensitize patients to perceived threats, relieve stress and help them to face fears directly.
 A professional therapist usually conducts exposure therapy.
 The therapist can be a guide as the patient gradually faces situations, objects or locations that bring up strong feelings of the traumatic event.